cscorley/dissertation/chapters/3_method/2_study.md

 \input{tables/subjects}

-We chose these systems for our work because developers use descriptive commit messages that allow for easy traceability linking to issue reports.
+We chose these systems for our work because developers use descriptive commit messages that allow for easy traceability-linking to issue reports.
 Further, all projects use JIRA as an issue tracker, which has been found to encourage more accurate traceability link recovery [@Bissyande-etal_2013].
 Finally, each system varies in domain and in size, in terms of developers, changesets, and